Why most AI agent projects fail before production

 The cost of architectural technical debt in AI systems is different from traditional code.
 You can't refactor incrementally.
 The system requires complete rewrites, and you lose all institutional knowledge embedded in the failed implementation.
 This is why the window to pivot is so narrow.

-Failure mode #1: Dumb RAG (bad memory management)
+Failure mode #1: dumb RAG (bad memory management)

 The architectural mistake is treating RAG as simple document retrieval instead of persistent, structured memory.
 Teams embed everything and retrieve nothing useful because there's no semantic understanding of what matters.
 They conflate retrieval with reasoning, and the agent drowns in irrelevant context.